Home Holiday Decoration 101

 Greenery is a holiday essential that instantly adds a touch of elegance and freshness to your table.
 You can use:

-• Pine branches: Classic and aromatic, pine branches are perfect for adding texture and a bit of nature to your centerpiece.
+• Pine Branches -- Classic and aromatic, perfect for texture and a hint of nature.

-• Eucalyptus: For a softer, more sophisticated look, eucalyptus adds a silvery-green hue that pairs well with almost any theme.
+• Eucalyptus -- Provides a silvery‑green hue that pairs well with almost any theme.

-• Holly and Ivy: These plants are traditional and festive, perfect for a holiday centerpiece.
+• Holly and Ivy -- Traditional and festive, ideal for a holiday centerpiece.

-Arrange the greenery along the base of your centerpiece, layering different types and varying the height to create a full, lush look.
+Arrange the greenery along the base, layering different types and varying the height to create a full, lush look.

 4. Incorporate Candles